ENTREPRENEURSHIP AND BUSINESS PLANNING - 2022/3

 Module code: MAN3083

-This module is designed to provide students with an understanding of enterprise at the individual, firm and societal level of inquiry.
-The module will enable students to understand theories of entrepreneurial behaviour, innovation and wider societal issues and enable them to relate such theories to practice.
-They will also simulate the behaviours of an entrepreneur through producing a business plan.
-The purpose is to enable students to be aware of the importance of enterprise in the economy.
+This module is designed to provide students with an understanding of enterprise at the individual, firm and societal levels of inquiry.
+The module will enable students to understand theories of entrepreneurship, innovation, opportunity recognition, entrepreneurial process and business venture creation, relating these to practice.
+They will also simulate the behaviours of an entrepreneur through producing a fully researched business plan for a new business venture.
+The purpose is to enable students to be aware of the role enterprise formation plays in the economy.

 Surrey Business School